uncenter/uncenter.dev/src/content/posts/the-great-eleventy-reset.md

 ## What's next?

-I'm hoping to really round of the site soon with some of these features.
+I'm hoping to really round off the site soon with some of these features.

 ### Dark/light mode and color themes